 The headgear should be secure but not too tight.
-You may feel like your mask seal is too tight also if your headgear is too small.
-Make sure to double-check with your healthcare provider that you have received the correct mask size or ask them to refit your mask correctly.
-You can consult your User Instructions on how to properly fit the mask and for other mask fitting tips.
+You may also feel like your mask seal is too tight because your headgear is too small.
+Make sure to double-check with your Sleep Clinic that you have received the correct mask size or ask them to refit your mask correctly.
+You can also consult your User Instructions on how to properly fit the mask and for other mask fitting tips.